cnizzardini/cakephp-swagger-bake/README.md

 Feature requests are welcomed.

-### Contribute
+## Contribute

-Send pull request to help improve this library.
+Send pull requests to help improve this library.
 You can include SwaggerBake in your primary Cake project as a local source to make developing easier:

 - Make a clone of this repository